ChartIQ/chartiq-react-app/react-components/README.md

 }
 ```

 ## Advanced Customization

-It is possible customize the webcomponents that are rendered inside the Template.jsx files.
-To see an example refer to [ChartIQ React App README](https://github.com/chartiq/chartiq-react-app/#customization).
+It is possible customize the web components that are rendered inside the *Template.jsx* files.
+To see an example, refer to [ChartIQ React App README](https://github.com/chartiq/chartiq-react-app/#customization).

-Additional documentantion on web components in the ChartIQ library can be found on [documentation.chartiq.com](https://documentation.chartiq.com/tutorial-Web%20Component%20Interface.html).
+Additional documentation on web components in the ChartIQ library can be found at [documentation.chartiq.com](https://documentation.chartiq.com/tutorial-Web%20Component%20Interface.html).